ttbarnes/Portrolio/README.md

   - Opera 12.15
   - IE10 10.0.9200
   - IE9
-  - IE8 and below are not supported.
+  - (IE8 and below are not supported)

 - Mobile:
   - iPhone 4 portrait Safari